-Welcome to spring cleaning season!
-It's that glorious time of year when you finally get to throw open your windows to let in the bright spring sunlight ... but then you notice the layer of dust and grime that's been building up in your home all winter.
+Welcome to organization season!
+It's that glorious time of year when you finally get down to business and go through your closets ... but then you notice the layer of dust and grime that's been building up in your home.
 Don’t panic!
 TODAY Home is here to help you tackle that cleaning to-do list.

 Now it’s time to turn your bedroom into a clean and relaxing place to be.
 You’ll be crawling into clean sheets in a spotless room by nighttime.
 Let’s get started!

 Here's what you'll need: